deepfield-ml/yarndb/GUI.md

 *   **Self-Contained:** The `yarndb` executable is bundled inside the app.
 No need to install Homebrew or Go.
 *   **Custom Data Directory:** Choose any folder on your Mac to store your database files.
 The app securely remembers your choice between launches.
 *   **Real-time Command Output:** See the standard output and error messages from every command you run.
-*   **Sandboxed & Secure:** The app uses modern macOS sandboxing and security features to safely access your chosen data folder.

 ## Getting Started: First Launch